weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 ## Configuration

 In order to perform backups, a backup provider module must be activated.
 Multiple backup providers can be active at the same time.
-Currently `backup-s3`, `backup-gcs`, and `backup-filesystem` modules are available for S3, GCS or filesystem backups.
+Currently `backup-s3`, `backup-gcs`, `backup-azure`, and `backup-filesystem` modules are available for S3, GCS, Azure or filesystem backups respectively.

-Built on Weaviate's [module system](/developers/weaviate/configuration/modules.md), additional providers can be added in the future.
+As it is built on Weaviate's [module system](/developers/weaviate/configuration/modules.md), additional providers can be added in the future.

 All service-discovery and authentication-related configuration is set using environment variables.